johntrogan/defender-docs/defender-endpoint/linux-support-perf.md

 > [!WARNING]
 > Before starting, **please make sure that other security products are not currently running on the device**.
 Multiple security products may conflict and impact the host performance.

+There are 3 distinct ways to troubleshoot noisy processes and directories using exclusions provided by the Diagnostic tools from Microsoft Defender for Endpoint on Linux:
+1. Using Real-time Protection Statistics
+2. Using Hot Event Sources
+3. Using eBPF Statistics

 ## Troubleshoot performance issues using Real-time Protection Statistics

 **Applies to:**